codebar/barcelona/processes/org-monthly-meetings/minutes/2019-09-Minutes.md

 **Owner:** @jmbriano & @amaliacardenas & @daverick

 **Status:**
-Check different alternatives and approaches on improve the process. (i.e. have it along with the name tags) Interesting to collect the information beforehand so maybe we can even share the pairings right after the presentation :o Do we consider to build a tool?
-If so, do it in a community way.
-What other chapters do?
-Do we want to review the workshop presentation too?
+We used the tool that someone at codebar created and want to use it as a base to create a project with codebar students (as a long-term initiative).
+The PR is created (#36)

-This topic is **ongoing** and to be included in the next meeting -- Martin & David want to add the language in the tool -- long-term innitiative: we want to make this a long project (one of the community projects) - PR #36 with different study-backgrounds. take a look at the website and add a button for the pairing tool
+It was also discussed that we should take a closer look at the website to see if we can add a button for the pairing tool.
---Change the description of the slack channel with our names as organizers
+Also: change the description of the slack channel with our names as organisers Martin & David want to add the language in the tool that's already created

--- 19:40
+This topic is **ongoing** and to be included in the next meeting

 ## Working with some student on making better the feedback from student to coach

 **Owner:** @Edu ? + @raquelalvear

-**Ongoing** add it to the collaborators board initiative

-Possibility to do a PR on improving Codebar page in regards of feedback?
+**Ongoing**

-MERGE with collaborators board
+MERGED with collaborators board

 ## BCN codebar role in building LGBTQIA + tech community